Welcome to The Unitarian Universalist Community of

 Registration and Late Fees are refundable prior to June 15, non refundable after.

-Your camp fee will be the same whether or not you eat meals in the lodge and regardless of whether or not you bring your own sleeping accommodations.
+Your camp fee will be the same whether or not you eat meals in the lodge and whether or not you bring your own sleeping accommodations.

 Please note that we can no longer accept late registrations without charging the stated late fee.

-Anyone under 17 must be accompanied by a responsible adult for the duration of his/her stay.
+Anyone under 18 attending Camp Thunderbird without their parents must be sponsored by an adult who is at least 21 years of age.
+This Sponsor is responsible for them at all times during camp.
+See policy for minors attending Camp Thunderbird without their parents.
 Adults must be fully capable of self care or bring their own helpers.
 While improvements are continually being made, the facilities cannot be considered handicapped accessible.

 Financial aid: Limited camperships are available for dishwashing and child care.
-The Ray Ashworth Memorial Fund and Desert Camp provide scholarships based on financial need or the ability to provide a service to other campers, such as a workshop.
-If you are interested in any kind of financial aid, you must fill out the financial aid form and return it to Joe Knapka by May 15.
-Please contact Pat White or Carol Veit for information.
+If you are interested in any kind of financial aid, you must fill out the financial aid form and return it to Joe Knapka by June 1.

 SouthernNewMexico.com